Yacineooak/clippy-ai-agent/README.md

 ---

-**Made with ❤️ for content creators who want to maximize their reach across platforms**
+**Made with ❤️ by Yacine Khaldi for content creators who want to maximize their reach across platforms**

 Contributions welcome!
 Please read CONTRIBUTING.md for guidelines.